agritheory/electronic_payments/docs/index.md

 ## Code Contributions and Adding a Provider

-The Electronic Payments app maintainers welcome contributions to expand provider options beyond Authorize.net, Stripe, and Mercury.
+The Electronic Payments app maintainers welcome contributions to expand provider options beyond Authorize.net, Stripe, Mercury, and Wise.
 To be considered, a provider should preferably have a comparable feature set to those of Authorize.net, including receiving credit card payments and sending and receiving ACH payments, but providers that only send or accept payments may also be considered.
 Feature requests and pull requests can be made on the [app's GitHub repository](https://github.com/agritheory/electronic_payments).

 [^1]: [ERPNext](https://erpnext.com/) is an open-sourced Enterprise Resource Planning (ERP) software that provides a wide range of business management functionality.
 Its core features include support for accounting, inventory, manufacturing, customer relationship management (CRM), distribution, and retail.